The Last Eichhof: Gameplay

 The object of the game is for the player to shoot cork projectiles out of the beer bottle/s and destroy as many enemies to gain as many litres of brew as possible (the game's score is tallied in terms of litres, instead of the usual points).
-Not only does the amount of brew collected boost the player's score but it also provides money needed to buy supplies from the pub.
+Not only does the amount of brew collected boost the player's score, but it also provides money needed to buy supplies from the pub.
 In most of the levels, waves of mugs, bottles and tankards will attack the player followed by minibosses (usually crates and rival beer logos) and occasionally big bosses.
-In one of the levels, the player is faced by hostile champagne bottles, Daiquiris, tequilas, martinis, Jack Daniel's, and Bourbon.
-Most of the enemies have an alcohol theme.
-In one of the levels, the enemies are items associated with hangovers: alarm clocks, coffee pots, toilets, Alka-Seltzer, Aspirin.
-However, there are a few enemies in the game which do not have any alcohol-related theme (Windows logo, Pac-Man, MacIntosh Apple logo, toaster screensaver).
+In one of the levels, the player is faced by hostile champagne bottles, Daiquiris, tequilas, martinis, Jack Daniel's, and Bourbon; most of the enemies have an alcohol theme.
+In another level, the enemies are items associated with hangovers such as alarm clocks, coffee pots, toilets, Alka-Seltzer and Aspirin.
+However, there are a few enemies in the game which do not have any alcohol-related themes like the Windows logo, the MacIntosh Apple logo, Pac-Man, and a toaster screensaver.

 The main beer bottle must be protected and avoid enemies, otherwise a life is lost.
-If all lives are lost the game is over.
-Bottles that accompany the main beer bottle cannot ever be destroyed.
-Once a level has been completed, the player stops by at the pub to buy extra bottles of beer to assist the main beer bottle.
+If all lives are lost, the game is over.
+Bottles that accompany the main beer bottle cannot be destroyed.
+Once a level has been completed, the player stops by the pub to buy extra bottles of beer to assist the main beer bottle.
 Four standard bottles (Stange, Pony, Barbara Braeu and Dunkel) can be purchased from the counter and many others (Can 33CL, Chuebeli, Pokal, Xenon 2 Cannon, plus Bonus Guttere for lives and Speed) can be purchased from the Menu Card.
 Up to six bottles can accompany the main beer bottle.
 After each level, the player has the choice of selling the bottles for a small reduction of what they first cost.

 There are 5 levels; between each level, the player is given a chance to buy extra bottles, each with their own shooting projectiles.
 Note that the second to fifth level have checkpoints.
-So if the main beer bottle is hit, the player restarts at the last checkpoint successfully passed instead of restarting at the beginning of the level.
+If the main beer bottle is hit, the player restarts at the last checkpoint successfully passed instead of restarting at the beginning of the level.

 Reception

 The Abandonware webpage Home of the Underdogs awarded the game the title "TopDog" and described it as a "rare freeware gem" and MobyGames considered it as "one of the most "original" games of all time".

-In 2002 Czech newspaper IDNES.cz reviewed the game in detail.
+In 2002, Czech newspaper IDNES.cz reviewed the game in detail.

-In 2004 Swiss computer magazine PCtipp called "The Last Eichhof" in a review "small, but the humor makes it unique".
+In 2004, Swiss computer magazine PCtipp called "The Last Eichhof" in a review "small, but the humor makes it unique".

 An article about "The Last Eichhof" was in German-language printed video game magazine Games, Entertainment, Education 2005.

-In 2012 Eurogamer described in an article The Last Eichhof as "awesome".
+In 2012, Eurogamer described in an article The Last Eichhof as "awesome".
 The Italian edition of The Game Machine referred to "The Last Eichhof" in an article in February 2012.